sklanier/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+1) - 'forEach' executes a provided function once for each array element.
+No new array is created.
+2) - 'map' creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+JS functions and methods are both functions.
+Methods, however, are specific functions which belong to objects.
+Think of squares (methods) as being specific rectangles (functions).

 3. What is closure?

+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.

 4. Describe the four rules of the 'this' keyword.

+1) - Within a Simple Function - In non-strict mode, the 'this' keyword will always attempt to bind to the browser's global object {Window}.
+In strict mode, it will be undefined.
+2) - Implicit Binding -  The 'this' keyword points to the object on which the function is called (what’s to the left of the period when the function is called).
+3) - New Binding - Using the 'new' keyword constructs a new object, and the 'this' keyword points to it.
+4) - Explicit Binding - By using the 'call', apply', or 'bind' methods, we can explicitly set the 'this' keyword to point to a certain value.

 5. Why do we need super() in an extended class?

+The 'super' keyword is used in extended classes to simultaneously call the parent's constructor as well as its methods.

 ## Project Set up